freitasjrcarlos/menu_app/README.md

-# menu_app
+# Menu App
- Testing app for restaurant menu
+Test App for the restaurant menu.

+Created with React Native.